razziel89/mealie-addons/README.md

 This is the preferred way to deploy `mealie-addons`.
 The following is a docker-compose file based on the [SQLite example] from the official [mealie] documentation.
-Simply add `mealie-addons` as a separate service as shown below.
+Simply add `mealie-addons` as a separate service as shown below, making sure to select the version you want to deploy as the build arg `MA_VERSION`.
+You can find the [latest release] on the project's release page.

-In this example, `mealie-addons` will be accessible under the same URL as [mealie] but on port 9926 as compared to [mealie]'s port 9925.
+In the below example, `mealie-addons` will be accessible under the same URL as [mealie] but on port 9926 as compared to [mealie]'s port 9925.
 In this example, the given [API token] provides access to the recipes of a group called `home`.
+In this example, the deployed version of `mealie-addons` will be `0.1.0`.
 The meaning of each of the the [environment variables] is explained [below](#environment-variables).